meltwater/mlabs-koa/docs/README.md

 ---
 ##### `error`

+- `isLogged`: Log all errors.
+Default: true.
 - `isServerErrorExposed`: Expose server errors (5xx status codes) to client in response body.
   Default: true.

-_All errors are logged independently of this middleware._

-Catches and wrap all errors as [Boom] errors.
+Catches, wraps, and logs all errors as [Boom] errors.
 Errors are sent as a response in the standard format:

 ```json